Table of Contents

 Shelf Life

-Both methods offer extended shelf life, but freeze-dried food generally has a longer shelf life than dehydrated food.
+Both these methods increase the shelf life of food, but freezedried food has a longer shelf life than dehydrated food.

 Cost and Equipment